qcubed/qcubed/docs/using/Database.md

 You can also use an [association table](#association_tables) to create the ability to associate multiple type value with a record (this is similary to a MySQL SET).
 The code generator by default will create a list of checkboxes that will allow the user to select multiple values.

 ##Association Tables
 Association tables are a QCubed mechanism to make many-to-many relationships easier to manage.
 The code generator creates PHP that allows you to easily query through the relationship to create arrays of results, and creates user interface elements to allow your user to select multiple items to link to.
+Association tables do not result in any Model classes though.
+They are just used to define relationships.

 An association table has two, and only two columns in it.
 Both columns must be foreign keys to the respective tables you are linking together, and both together must be the primary key for the table.